gatsbyjs/gatsby-starter-landing-page/README.md

 }
 ```

+If you decide to use a different webfont, be sure to also update `gatsby-browser.js` to load the font files you need and remove any you don't need.

-## Customizing and extending components
+## Customizing section components

 To customize a landing page section component, create a file in `src/gatsby-theme-landing-page/sections/` with the same name used in the theme.
 This will shadow the built-in component to completely override it.

+As an example to get you started, see `src/gatsby-theme-landing-page/sections/call-to-action.js`, which is a customized version of the CallToAction component built into the theme.
+Feel free to edit this component directly or follow this pattern to customize other section components.

+## Adding new section components

-To add more components and extend the functionality, create a `src/gatsby-theme-landing-page/sections/index.js` file that exports the named components that you'd like to use.
-Be sure to update your Contentful space's content model to reflect these changes by ensuring the LandingPageSection's _Component_ field validation includes all possible options.
+To add more components and extend the functionality, edit the `src/gatsby-theme-landing-page/sections/index.js` file
+and add named exports for the additional components you'd like to use.
+This starter includes an example section component in `src/components/super-hero.js`.
+Feel free to edit, rename, or use this as an reference when creating other custom section components.

 ```js
 // example src/gatsby-theme-landing-page/sections/index.js